jamesjharper/integra8/examples/README.md

 fn running_with_a_loaded_shotgun() {
     // This test will never complete, and the process will not close. loop {
-        println!("Hope you have access to your build server...");
+        println!("Hope you have access to your build server ...");
     }
 }